Arthur-Milchior/anki-correct-card-generation/README.md

 It changes the following methods:
-* ```Template.render_unescaped```, it now returns a pair, whose second element is True if and only if the field was found and changed.
+* ```Template.render_unescaped```, it now returns a pair, whose second element is True if and only if the field was found and showAField.
 (Currently, the field may be a special field.
 TODO: remove this)
-* ```Template.render_tags```: similarly, it returns a pair, which is true if only if some field was found and changed.
+* ```Template.render_tags```: similarly, it returns a pair, which is true if only if some field was found and showAField.
 * ```Template.render```: same modification
-* ```_Collection._renderQA```: The dictionnary returned contains an entry "changed" which has the meaning of the previous change
+* ```_Collection._renderQA```: The dictionnary returned contains an entry "showAField" which has the meaning of the previous change
 * ```Card.isEmpty```: it now returns the correct answer !
 * ```ModelManager.availOrds```: Same thing